 For decades, clinicians and epidemiologists have recognized that radiotherapy and certain chemotherapies may increase risk for developing a second cancer.
 DCEG investigators study groups of patients with a range of malignancies and varying treatment modalities.
 This helps to identify risks so that oncologists can refine treatment plans to deliver the most effective treatment dose with the least risk for future cancers.
 These studies include:

-A study of the risks of cancer following allogeneic bone marrow transplantation
+A study of the risks of cancer following allogeneic hematopoietic stem cell transplantation

 Childhood Cancer Survivors

 Studies of secondary glioma, meningioma, and thyroid, breast, soft tissue, bone, and skin cancers among more than 14,000 five-year survivors of childhood cancer diagnosed between 1970 and 1986.

 Contralateral Breast Cancer

 A retrospective cohort looking at second cancers in about 7,000 breast cancer patients diagnosed since 1991